jedisct1/rsign2/Torgap-made-easy.md

 Pseudonymity is the state of being identified by a pseudonym, that is by a name, which is not somebody’s real, correct name.
 Furthermore, being pseudonymous in virtual communities means bearing a set of false distinctive characteristics, such as name and title that are used for identification and to some degree for interaction of the person concerned.
 The property that a user cannot be identified within the total user population, but her interactions nevertheless be tracked.
 [Source](https://www.igi-global.com/dictionary/privacy-digital-world/23971)

 #### SSI - Self-Sovereign Identity
-Is the concept that people and businesses can store their own identity data on their own devices, and provide it efficiently to those who need to validate it, without relying on a central repository of identity data.
+SSI is the concept that people and businesses can store their own identity data on their own devices, and provide it efficiently to those who need to validate it, without relying on a central repository of identity data.
 [Know more](https://bitsonblocks.net/2017/05/17/gentle-introduction-self-sovereign-identity/): A gentle introduction to self-sovereign identity

 #### URI - Uniform Resource Identifier (URI)